samradhikhare4/assignment-react/README.md

 # Getting Started with FrontEnd Task Project

-Take clone from the following github repository ().
+Take clone from the following github repository (https://github.com/samradhikhare4/nextgeniot-react.git), by using command `git clone https://github.com/samradhikhare4/nextgeniot-react.git`.
 Once the clone is completed go the the project directory using `cd ../../ ` command.
 Then type command `npm install` to install the project dependencies.
 After that continue with the below steps to execte your code.

 ## Available Scripts